ValinciaJohn/ValinciaJohn/README.md

 # Hi there, I'm Valincia 👋
-An enthusiastic Data Science student with a strong drive to apply analytics and advanced technologies to uncover insights and build impactful solutions.
+An enthusiastic 3rd year Data Science student with a strong drive to apply analytics and advanced technologies to uncover insights and build impactful solutions.

 ---